panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ```
 `sumFactory()` is a factory function.
 It returns arrow functions that sum 2 numbers.

-The functions `sum1` and `sum2` are both created by the factory function.
-Both sum 2 numbers.
+The functions `sum1` and `sum2` are created by the factory.
+Both functions sum 2 numbers.
 However, `sum1` and `sum2` are different function objects.

 Now, let's define a component that accepts a callback prop: